Links

 ABOUT THE PROJECT

-- Develop a set of interactive learning experiences in the form of a Massive Open Online Course on Futurelearn, online courses on the University of Tartu and University of Warsaw’s educational platforms
+- developed a set of interactive learning experiences in the form of a Massive Open Online Course on Futurelearn, online courses on the University of Tartu and University of Warsaw’s educational platforms

-- Design,test, refine, and conduct an interactive game-based workshop on polarisation and dialogue, including educational social simulations
+- designed, tested, refined, and implemented an interactive game-based workshop on polarisation and dialogue, including educational social simulations

-- Implement and promote the workshop format and online courses within the partnership and for a wider audience (4EU+ Alliance,schools)
+- implemented and promoted the workshop format and online courses within the partnership and for a wider audience (4EU+ Alliance,schools)